fizarazvi/Plant-Disease-Classification/README.md

 ```
 ## How to run the project

+Install the requirements for the project.

 - To run the project, get the sample dataset from the following drive link.

 - Change the directory path in the model that needs to be trained with.
 - Get the pretrained model and their weight and the run the notebook.

+## Train and validation of models
+The code for training and validating the models are present inside the respective model folder for the dataset.
+Along with that, a pretrained model files are also available in the name of ```.pth``` format.

 ## Contributors and Collaborators